caltemose/site-generators/ssg-site/source/index.html.md

 	title: Static Site Generators are Great
 	---

-And your template might look like this:
+And your template (in .erb) might look like this:

 	<title><%= data.page.title =%></title>